modl/modl.github.io/_posts/2015-03-10-fintech-reads-12.md

 published: true
 ---

+### Issue Highlight

-Our Mobile Development team has been performing some great experiments with [smartwatches](/articles/wearables/).
+Our Mobile Engineering team has been performing some great experiments with [smartwatches](/articles/wearables/).
 They're ready to roll once the Apple Watch ships in April, and all set for Android Wear devices now.
 Check out some demos of their awesome work below!

 <div class="reads-focus clearfix">
 	<div class="pull-left">